 A few thousand 'likes' on Facebook & in some cases just a few hundred 'followers' on things like Twitter is the norm for most of these dinosaurs.
 Wen you spend some time comparing social media numbers from one company to the next in the dive industry, it can be quite revealing.
-Preaching social media services without having any social media presence would be a waste of advertising money.
+Preaching social media services with assumed expertise without having any social media presence would be contradictory and waste of advertising money

-Currently, we have a very active Facebook group with over 20,000 members.
+Currently, we have a very active Facebook group with nearly 30,000 members.

 Currently, one of the biggest dive shows in USA uses a dive news service to distribute their press releases.
-This news service has a little over 1,800 likes on Facebook and an Alexa ranking of around 2,000,000.
+This news service has a little over 2,000 likes on Facebook.
 Pathetic at best and practically invisible.

 Go compare our Facebook reach & Twitter followers with others, it is laughable.